evoldoers/biomake/README.md

 ======

 This is a Makefile-like system for managing builds between multiple dependent files.
-No knowledge of prolog is necessary; plmake can run off a stripped-down GNU Makefile.
+No knowledge of prolog is necessary; biomake can run off a stripped-down GNU Makefile.
 However, if you're prepared to learn a little Prolog, you can do a lot more.
 And, really, logic programming is the way you _should_ be specifying dependencies and